sophiacarlone/CS473---Computer-Vision/Assignment2/Response.md

 ```

-We choose the error threashold at 2 because .<b>
+We choose the error threashold at 2 .<b>
 We chose the RANSAC iterations at 10,000 because that is what we were told. <b>

 ## Part 7

 ```math
 A =
 \begin{bmatrix}